 Infrastructure Project Advocacy

 Katy Area EDC frequently advocates for major infrastructure and educational projects which impact economic growth, development and quality of life.
-Such projects include highways like the Grand Parkway and Cane Island interchange as well as Westpark Tollway expansion.
-The EDC also supports several bond referendums including Katy ISD bonds, mobility bonds and other public safety projects.
+Such projects include major highways like the Grand Parkway and Westpark Tollway expansions.
+Katy Area EDC also supports several bond referendums including Katy ISD bonds, mobility bonds and other public safety projects.